britus/VSPDriver/README.md

 ### Build the VSPDriver project with all frameworks inside

-- Use branch QT_5.15.2_x86_64_macos_12.7.6 if you want to build for older macOS
+- If you want to build for older macOS and open workspace vsp_qt5_x68_64.xcworkspace
-- Use branch QT_6.8.2_arm64_M3_Pro if you want to build for newer macOS
+- If you want to build for newer macOS and open workspace vsp_qt6_arm64.xcworkspace

 ### Entitlements, signing and security checks